 These symptoms may indicate PTSD, a mental health issue, or a sleep disorder.
-Your doctor can determine if therapy with lucid dreaming is right for you.
+Your clinician can determine if therapy with lucid dreaming is right for you.

 Lucid dreaming happens when you’re aware that you’re dreaming.
 Often, you can control the dream’s storyline and environment.
 It occurs during REM sleep.

 When used in therapy, lucid dreaming can help treat conditions like recurring nightmares and PTSD.
 Researchers think it might also aid physical rehabilitation.